dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 Already, machine learning plays a role in sports: companies [use it to](https://www.nytimes.com/2020/04/08/technology/ai-sports-athletes-machine-learning.html) identify players’ unique talents, detect injuries earlier, and broker optimal player trades.
 Plus, almost every professional sport (NFL, NHL, MLB, NBA, soccer, golf, cricket, to name a few) uses ML technology for tracking.
 The NBA, for example, has deployed a sophisticated vision-based system all on courts, tracking players’ motions, reading numbers off their jerseys, analyzing how fast they pass the ball, and determining how accurately they shoot under pressure.

 But as a beginner, I'd love to use that same technology simply to tell me what I'm doing wrong and where I'm making mistakes.
-Ideally, I'd build an app that I set up on my phone on my tripod (for example) while I'm on the tennis court that analyzes video of me serving and gives me helpful tips (i.e. "straighten your arm," "bend your knees").
+Ideally, I'd build an app that I set up on my phone and mount on a tripod (for example) while I'm on the tennis court that analyzes video of me serving and gives me helpful tips (i.e. "straighten your arm," "bend your knees").
 In this post, I'll show you the core techniques that would make an app like that possible.

 _Want to jump straight to the code?
 Check out the_ [_repo_](https://github.com/google/making_with_ml/tree/master/sports_ai "repo") _on Github._